 And that starts with putting pressure on the EU.
 Telling the EU to put human lives before inhume immigration policies that are sending refugees and migrants back into danger in Libya.

 Your signature tells the EU that it can no longer be complicit in allowing modern slavery to persist in Libya.
-Act now.
+Act now and sign the petition.

 - https://www.theguardian.com/global-development/2019/jan/21/eu-support-for-libya-contributes-to-extreme-abuse-of-refugees-human-rights-watch-study ↩